helldivers2fixes/HellbombScript/README.md

 ## Using the EXE:

 1.)
 Grab the latest EXE from [the Releases on the right-hand side](https://github.com/helldivers2fixes/HellbombScript/releases) and run it.

-If it closes immediately, you'll need to run it with Admin privileges.
+$${\color{orange}NOTE:}$$ If it closes immediately, you'll need to run it with Admin privileges.

 2.)
 Choose a selection using the corresponding letters. (``H`` is always a good place to start.)
 Press ``Enter`` to confirm the selection.